panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

   (...)

   @view.onViewDestroyed ->
-    console.log "stop"
     observeHandle?.stop()

 ~~~

 ## Play with it

-The THREE_scene-template now reflects every object in the Players-Collection.
+The THREE_scene-template now reflects every object in the Players-collection.
 Start the app, open the console and type:

 `Collections.Players.insert({})`

-This will insert a white cube to the scene.
+This will insert a white cube into the scene.
 We can now move this cube around:

 `Collections.Players.update("wJ4XAkA4MCCk9A3oy", {$set:{position:{x:-2,y:2, z:0.5}}})`